LambdaSchool/ios-build-sprint-standup-guide/README.md

 **Example notes in Markdown**

 ```
+* Paul
    * Yesterday?
        * Created App Store app
        * Submitted proposal and incorporated feedback from 1:1
    * Today?
        * Creating the collection view for movies
        * Making an API request to moviedb.com
        * Creating Movie model object
    * Blocked?
        * Stuck on the delegate callback?
 Not sure what to do?
 ```